Ex-fund manager spared prison for assisting U.S. insider trading probes

-NEW YORK (Reuters) - A former portfolio manager who became a key cooperator in a broad U.S. government crackdown on insider trading avoided prison on Friday at her sentencing in New York federal court.
+NEW YORK, Oct 24 (Reuters) - A former portfolio manager who became a key cooperator in a broad U.S. government crackdown on insider trading avoided prison on Friday at her sentencing in New York federal court.

 Reema Shah, 42, provided “prompt, substantial and truthful” evidence to government investigators, U.S. District Judge John Koeltl said in imposing two years of probation and a $500,000 fine.